MorrellLAB/Barley_Mutated/02_analysis/bad_mutations/README.md

 We may decide to go with either ANNOVAR annotations instead of VeP ones or some version of an intersect between the two.

+Prepare VeP files to be converted to .subs format for BAD_Mutations.
+Pull out nonsynonymous variants as defined by VeP, which uses Sequence Ontology's definition (http://www.sequenceontology.org/).

 This step converts the VeP .txt.gz files to a format that can be included in BAD_Mutations.

 ```bash